proteinphysiologylab/FrustraEvo/README.md

 R library : argparse, ggplot2, ggseqlogo, cowplot, seqinr and data.table

-# Minimum code to calculate frustration in a protein (You need to create a .py file and put the code below)
+# Minimum code to calculate frustration in a protein (You need to create a .py file (e.g run_logo.py) and put the following code)
 ```

 import os